COVID-19 pandemic in Kosovo: 16–30 June

-On 16 June, one new death case with coronavirus from Orahovac was confirmed, bringing the total to 34.
+On 16 June, one new death case with coronavirus from Rahovec was confirmed, bringing the total to 34.
 Another record increase in the number of COVID-19 infected people has been confirmed today.
 141 new positive cases were confirmed, bringing the total to 1,756.
 5 recoveries were confirmed, bringing the total to 968.

 On 17 June, 77 new positive cases were confirmed, bringing the total to 1,833.

 On 18 June, 83 new positive cases were confirmed, bringing the total to 1,916.
 5 recoveries were confirmed, bringing the total to 973.

 On 19 June, 82 new positive cases were confirmed, bringing the total to 1,998.
 7 recoveries were confirmed, bringing the total to 980.

 On 20 June, one new death case with coronavirus from Pristina was confirmed, bringing the total to 35.
 75 new positive cases were confirmed, bringing the total to 2,073.
 38 recoveries were confirmed, bringing the total to 1018.

-On 21 June, one new death case with coronavirus from Orahovac was confirmed, bringing the total to 36.
+On 21 June, one new death case with coronavirus from Rahovec was confirmed, bringing the total to 36.
 96 new positive cases were confirmed, bringing the total to 2,169.
 29 recoveries were confirmed, bringing the total to 1047.

-On 22 June, two new deaths from coronavirus were confirmed, one from Gjilan and one from Vučitrn.
+On 22 June, two new deaths from coronavirus were confirmed, one from Gjilan and one from Vushtrri.
 47 new positive cases were confirmed, bringing the total to 2,216.
 22 recoveries were confirmed, bringing the total to 1069.

-On 23 June, one new death case with coronavirus from Vučitrn was confirmed, bringing the total to 39.
+On 23 June, one new death case with coronavirus from Vushtrri was confirmed, bringing the total to 39.
 52 new positive cases were confirmed, bringing the total to 2,268.
 39 recoveries were confirmed, bringing the total to 1171.